menzascripting/Mnet/README.md

 outputs can be redirected to per-device files
 - Flexible config settings via command line, environment variable, and/or batch device list files.
-- Report data from scripts can be output as plain .csv files, json, or sql.
+- Report data from scripts can be output as csv, json, or sql.

 Most of the [Mnet](https://metacpan.org/pod/Mnet) sub-modules can be used independently of each other, unless otherwise noted.